LieAndSmile/MiniStatus-MVP/README.md

 - 📡 Docker & systemd sync
 - 🌓 Dark/Light theme with persistent preference
 - 🎯 Built with Flask + SQLite, minimal resources
-- 🐳 Easy to deploy (Docker, Kubernetes, or manually)

 > No Prometheus.
 No Grafana.
 Just clean uptime visibility.